 Be virtually real.
 A study from the Society of Behavioral Medicine found that just knowing that someone is exercising with you, even if they are in a different location, increased workout duration and motivation.
 Look for a partner or group of like-minded folks on sites such as Meetup.com or WorkoutBuddies.com.

-- Does nothing but complain during the workout
+- Do nothing but complain during the workout

-- Pays more attention to her phone than to your form
+- Pay more attention to their phone than to your form

-- Is late or flakes out on a regular basis
+- Are late or flake out on a regular basis

-- Is overly chatty and never stops narrating her day
+- Are overly chatty and never stop narrating their day

-- Has completely different goals than you do
+- Have completely different goals than you do

-- Is complacent and does not push herself or you to work harder and improve
+- Are complacent and do not push themselves or you to work harder and improve

-- Is of a drastically different fitness level than you are
+- Are of a drastically different fitness level than you are